 This solution has dependency on the following IETF drafts:

-- IETF draft-ietf-quic-transport-27: "QUIC: A UDP-Based Multiplexed and Secure Transport".
+- IETF draft-ietf-quic-transport[6]: "QUIC: A UDP-Based Multiplexed and Secure Transport" along with the loss detection and congestion control as defined in draft-ietf-quic-recovery [7].

-- IETF draft-ietf-aft-socks-protocol-v5-05: "SOCKS Protocol Version 5", in case the non-transparent QUIC solution is to be supported.

-- IETF draft-ietf-quic-datagram-01: "An Unreliable Datagram Extension to QUIC".
+- IETF draft-ietf-quic-datagram [8]: "An Unreliable Datagram Extension to QUIC".